jmurray2011/paksmith/README.md

 5. Add scripts:

 For each task, you can also include scripts that run during different stages of the package installation or uninstallation process.
-To add a script, use the ```scripts``` key under each task:yaml
+To add a script, use the ```scripts``` key under each task:

 ```yaml
 tasks:
   - name: Task 1